utkarshcs18/GPAlytics-ShowCase/README.md

 # Gpalytics-ShowCase.

 ## 📊 GPAlytics — Your Academic Score Analyzer

-**GPAlytics** is a user-friendly and responsive web app that helps you calculate:
+**GPAlytics** is a calculator which is user-friendly and responsive web app that helps you to calculate your:
 - ✅ **Percentage**
 - 📘 **SGPA (Semester Grade Point Average)**
 - 🎓 **CGPA (Cumulative Grade Point Average)**